Chemaclass/chemaclass.com/content/readings/2020-08-16-advance-web-application-architecture.md

 architecture).
 The book finishes with a discussion of testing strategies and design trade-offs.

 > The best guide that brings your coding and architecture skills a level up.
-All the modern PHP features combined with the elegance of a well designed modular design.
+All the modern PHP features combined with the elegance of a well-designed modular design.

 ### What you'll learn